 - Usagi (Sailor Moon)

 Monkey D Luffy (One Piece)

 Listen, when it comes to your typical shounen anime type, you can’t do much better than the aspiring king of the pirates, Monkey D. Luffy.
-The rubber-limbed One Piece character is packed with charm thanks to his constant smile, big appetite and love for fighting.
+The rubber-limbed One Piece character is packed with charm thanks to his constant smile, a big appetite and love for fighting.
 But once you pull back his straw hat, you will see that Monkey D Luffy offers so much more than what could be mistaken as a simple-minded protagonist.